First Spider-Man: Far From Home trailer reveals Mysterio, Nick Fury

 Peter is then seen prepping for a school trip to Europe.
 He thinks about leaving his Spider-Man suit at home, heads abroad and takes part in awkward yet playful flirty banter with Michelle Jones (Zendaya).

 Homecoming director Jon Watts is back in the director's chair.
-And since this movie will be the first in the Marvel Cinematic Universe to debut after Avengers: Endgame, it's notable that we do not see Robert Downey Jr as Tony Stark considering how much he was highlighted in Homecoming.
+And since this movie will be the first in the Marvel Cinematic Universe to debut after Avengers: Endgame, it's notable that we do not see Robert Downey Jr as Tony Stark considering how much he was highlighted in Homecoming (we've got some theories about Endgame here).

 The first trailer for the film, which contains many of the elements in Tuesday's teaser, played for fans in December at the CCXP event in Brazil.
 Holland announced the pending trailer drop the night before on Instagram.

-Even Gyllenhaal got in on the teasing fun, with a post about his reaction to hearing the trailer when it was first shown at CCXP.
+Even Gyllenhaal got in on the teasing fun for his MCU debut, with a post about his reaction to hearing the trailer when it was first shown at CCXP.

 And Marvel tweeted this poster Tuesday morning: